 When any of the shortfalls or errors just mentioned occur, mistakes are likely to follow.
 Some common surgical errors or mistakes include:

 - Improper monitoring of the patent during surgery

 - Improper monitoring of surgical products/tools – for example, forgetting to remove surgical sponges, dressings, and/or instruments from the patient’s body

 It Takes Time to Heal; Time Can Also Be Your Enemy

 It takes time for patients who have suffered from surgical malpractice to heal.
 Unfortunately, time can also be your enemy.
 Where malpractice has occurred, evidence may need to be preserved.
 Nurses and staff members may need to be interviewed, while their memories are fresh.
 One must also bear in mind that there are time limits to bring medical malpractice claims.

 Patients should be aware that medical malpractice isn’t easy to prove.
 If they are allowed to do so, the surgical staff will generally pull together.
 You will likely need your own team headed by a skilled, experienced, aggressive medical malpractice attorney, with all of the resources required to handle your claim.

 Stewart Jones Hacker Murphy has the experience, knowledge, and attitude required to assist you in reaching the best possible outcome.
 We also have the skills and tenacity required to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 284-3183 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.